quiksilvr476/freshservice/README.md

 ```

 #### Dell Warranty Check via the Dell API
 For the Dell Integration to work we need to indentify the Vendor code in FreshService associated with Dell.
-Unfortunealty that means this only works with computers purchased directly from Dell.
+Unfortunately that means this only works with computers purchased directly from Dell.

 1. In FreshService go to Admin > Vendors
 2. Click on Dell